When AI Gives You Too Much of a Good Thing

 Set enoughness limits.
 One thread, twenty minutes.
 When you find what you came for, stop.

 Progress over perfection.
-Ask: Do I have enough information to take real-world action?
-Or am I getting lost in endless scenarios?
+Ask: Do I have enough information to take action?
+Or am I still circling?

 Mantra: Less info, more (aligned) action.